AnshulNimmala003/walmart-sales-analysis-repo/README.md

 • cogs: Cost of goods sold.
 • gross_margin_percentage: Gross margin percentage.
 • gross_income: Gross income from the sale.
-• Rating: Customer rating for the purchase
+• Rating: Customer rating for the purchase.